BS/MD Programs: 2024 List & How to Get In

 1. Start Early!

 Most students who are serious about getting into these programs don’t just wake up one morning of their senior year and make a spur-of-the-moment decision to apply.
-On the contrary, the top percentile of BS/MD matriculants know before they even step foot into high school.
+The top percentile of BS/MD matriculants know before they even step foot into high school.

 Whether it’s research, volunteering at a hospital or simply shadowing your family physician for clinical mentoring, it’s never too early to enter the field of medicine.
 Don’t wait until your senior year to go all in!